oracle-livelabs/oci/jde-fullstack-dr/introduction/introduction.md

 ## About this Workshop

 This workshop will show how Full Stack DR can help to orchestrate DR Switchover and Failover operations for a JDE Application deployed in Oracle Cloud Infrastructure (OCI) across two regions using both Moving and Non-moving instance approach.
 Moving and Non-moving instances are terminologies used with Full Sack DR for the Compute instances (VMs), and those VMs are deployed depending on the application and business requirements.
+Database is deployed in both primary and standby and are in sync using Oracle Data Guard.

-**Moving instances**- In general terminologies, moving instances are called Cold VM / Pilot light DR topology.
+**Moving instances** - In general terminologies, moving instances are called Cold VM / Pilot light DR topology.
 Application VMs are deployed only in the Primary region.
 During DR runtime, VMs will be created at the standby region.

 **Non-moving instances** - In general terminologies, non-moving instances are called a Warm Standby topology.
 Application VMs are deployed in both primary and standby regions.